RaulGalindoIIMAS/RaulGalindoIIMAS.github.io/_posts/2022-12-03-mixed-databases.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
-lng_pair: id_Mr_Green_Jekyll_Theme
+lng_pair: id_mixed_databases
-title: Mr. Green Jekyll Theme
+title: Mixed databases

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml
-author: Mr. Green's Workshop
+author: Raúl Galindo-Hernández
 # multiple category is not supported
 category: jekyll
 # multiple tag entries are possible